rowles/mmap-queue/README.md

 The mmap can be either shared anonymous or file-backed to allow the queue to exceed memory limits.

-Ring buffers uses one lock (shared process mutex) for puts/gets.
+Ring buffers uses one shared process mutex for puts/gets.

 Only tested using Linux mmap/mutex syscalls.